Basilique de Saint-Denis station: Access

-The 2018 renovation kept the escalator, which accessed the ticket room on the platform towards Saint-Denis-University but did not add an descending escalator on the other platform.
+The 2018 renovation kept the escalator, which accessed the ticket room on the platform towards Saint-Denis-University but did not add a descending escalator on the other platform.

 Station layout

 Platforms

 Basilique de Saint-Denis is a standard configuration station with two platforms separated by metro tracks.
 They have a cultural decoration, in order to reflect the prestigious neighbourhood of the basilica and the historical character of Saint-Denis.

 From 2015 to 2018, the station was renovated and its decoration modernised.
 The walls of the platforms were renewed using large-format bevelled earthenware tiles.
 The old marble-looking columns were revised with religious scenography and stained-glass windows imitating windows of the basilica-cathedral and highlighted by paving stones, fitted with light-emitting diodes (LEDs).

 Other connections

 Since 1992, a connection with the T1 tram has made it possible to reach, among other things, Saint-Denis station and the eastern part of downtown Saint-Denis.

 The station is also served by lines 153, 239 (nearby) and 253 of the RATP Bus Network.

 At a short distance (Cité Langevin stop), a connection is possible with line 255 of the RATP Bus Network, with line 11 of the CIF bus network (Marché de Saint-Denis stop) and, at night, with line N44 of the Noctilien bus network.
 Likewise, since 29 July 2013, travellers can join the T5 tram at the aforementioned stop.